mfranzil/mfranzil/README.md

 I'm Matteo Franzil, from Sassari, Italy and based in Trento, Italy.

-At the moment, I am working:
-- as a Researcher for [Fondazione Bruno Kessler](https://www.fbk.eu/), within the [Robust and Secure Distributed Computing](https://rising.fbk.eu) unit (RiSING), Center for Cybersecurity.
-I perform research on containerization, cloud computing, distributed systems, network protocols and algorithms;
+At the moment, I am working as a Researcher for [Fondazione Bruno Kessler](https://www.fbk.eu/), within the [Robust and Secure Distributed Computing](https://rising.fbk.eu) unit (RiSING), Center for Cybersecurity.
+I perform research on containerization, cloud computing, distributed systems, network protocols and algorithms.

-- as a Teaching Assistant for the [University of Trento](https://www.disi.unitn.it/), with guest teaching duties and/or exam management for the Probability, Programming 1, and Fog and Cloud Computing courses.
+In the past, I received my Bachelor's and Master's Degrees in Computer Science from the [University of Trento](https://www.disi.unitn.it/).
+There, I additionally had teaching assistantship duties for the Probability (A.Y.
+2022-2023) and Programming 1 (A.Y.
+2023-2024) courses.
+I also have been a guest lecturer for the Fog and Cloud Computing course.

 Feel free to tinker with my repositories, fork them or make pull requests.